Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Discussion

 \subsection{Importance of characterizing and addressing background variations}

-Before performing tests of statistical significance to understand the relationship to terrestrial shadowing, the null probability of alignments, and the correlation with nuclear tests, it is vital to examine and understand what its data points represent.
-If, as in the present case, the composition of the dataset is not known, the main sources of variation can at least be explored.
-A further essential step is to characterize and model these sources of variation (e.g., the overdensity in regions near the Galactic plane, the gaps along bands of right ascension) and account for them {\it before} examining the relationship to other factors.
-In the present study, we have shown that the primary processes generating SPFs are very likely not optical transients; these processes should be modeled and addressed before assessing second-order effects and searching for rare events like optical transients.

-In the present study, we have displayed the intra-plate distribution of SPFs, finding that SPFs increase in number density toward the plate edges in $W$ and $R$.
+If, as in the present case, it is not known what the SPFs represent, the main sources of spatial variation can at least be explored.
+This variation should be characterised, modelled, and understood {\it before} examining the relationship to other factors.
+In the present study, we have highlighted the large-scale heterogeneities in the datasets in question, such as the overdense regions near the Galactic Plane and the stripe-shaped gaps that follow lines of constant right ascension.
+We have also displayed the intra-plate distribution of SPFs, finding that SPFs increase in number density toward the plate edges in $W$ and $R$.
 We have also shown other noteworthy patterns that occur in plates on an individual basis, including clusters far away from edges (see Figure \ref{fig_unusual_patterns}).
-Without showing or modeling the intra-plate distribution of SPFs in $V^{\prime}$ to identify an appropriate remedy, \cite{villarroel2025aligned} removed SPFs located near plate edges (resulting in $V^{\prime\prime}$) and repeated the estimate of the SPF number density in shadowed plates.
-The result of this analysis had marginal statistical significance and was not reported in the study abstract.
+Without showing or modelling the intra-plate distribution of SPFs in $V^{\prime}$ to identify an appropriate remedy, \cite{villarroel2025aligned} removed SPFs located near plate edges (resulting in $V^{\prime\prime}$) and repeated the estimate of the SPF number density in shadowed plates.
+The result of this analysis was a deficit with only marginal statistical significance.
 The key significance of these patterns in number density, which clearly relate to plate geometry, is that they implicate a generative process related to the plates themselves.
 This process (e.g., the production of plate emulsion defects) may account for the overwhelming majority of SPFs in $V$, whether in plate interiors or near edges, and which are therefore unlikely to be related to objects in the sky.